Homepage > Journal > How to prepare a research report?

 12. The accessibility of UX research reports also refers to their linguistic accessibility and comprehensibility.
 Jargon and colloquial language are equally unsuitable.

-14. Accessibility, descriptiveness, comprehensibility, and simplicity, in the good sense of the word, should be cardinal principles that the researcher follows when writing a report.
+14. Accessibility, descriptiveness, comprehensibility, and simplicity, in the good sense of the word, should be cardinal principles the researcher follows when writing a report.

 How you like that: